Blueberry pie without the hassle of making a homemade pie crust!

 You’ll make the filling first on the stovetop.
 Combine 3 cups of blueberries with sugar, orange juice, and cornstarch.
 You may use frozen or fresh blueberries – meaning you can make them year round!
 Cook down the blueberries with the sugar and juice, before adding the cornstarch.
 Bring it to a boil then simmer.
 The cornstarch will be mixed with a few teaspoon of water before adding.
 Mix it until it resembles the consistency of milk.
 If you throw the cornstarch right into the blueberry mixture, you’ll end up with white chunks everywhere.
 Not pretty.
 Make sure you mix it with water beforehand, as noted in the recipe below.

 Once the cornstarch is mixed in, allow the blueberry mixture to simmer on low as it miraculously thickens into a chunky blueberry jam.
-Oh it’s delicious.
+And it’s TASTY.
 Allow the blueberry filling to cool completely.
-I stuck it in the refrigerator (to speed things up, obviously!) until I was ready to use it.
+I stuck it in the refrigerator (to speed things up, obviously) until I was ready to use it.

 Crumble the leftover crust on top of the apple and bake!
-The bars took about 40 minutes in my oven. he first time I made them, it took about 35 minutes.
-So I will tell you to bake it for anywhere between 35-45 minutes – just until the topping is lightly browned.
-Before you dig right in, you have to allow the bars to cool.
-If you do not allow the bars to cool, you will be left with a sloppy fruit crisp rather than bars.
-I allowed the bars to cool on the counter for about 30 minutes, then stuck in the refrigerator for 3 hours.
-The filling had set and the bars came out perfectly.
+The bars took about 40 minutes in my oven.
+The first time I made them, it took about 35 minutes.
+So, bake it for anywhere between 35-45 minutes – just until the topping is lightly browned.

-Remember, these are blueberry pie bars… so you’ll still need a fork to enjoy them.
-Unless you want to stain your fingers and favorite white tank top.
-No… I didn’t do that.
+Remember, these are blueberry pie bars.
+They’re gooey, juicy, crumbly, and messy.
+So, you’ll still need a fork to enjoy them.
+Unless you want to stain your fingers and favorite white tank.

 The bars taste like berry crumb pie with a bit of apple mixed in.
 The apple taste is faint, but its slight tartness is there.
 The buttery cinnamon flavor in the crust/topping work so well with the juicy blueberries.
 The filling “seeps” into the crust, so things get extra gooey as you take your first bite.
 Unbelievable!

 And who says these pie bars only have to be for dessert?
-Oats, orange juice, blueberries, apple — I smell a nice accompaniment to my morning coffee, don’t you?
+Oats, orange juice, blueberries, apple — I smell a nice accompaniment to my morning coffee.
 And feel free to use any berries you like.
 Strawberries, raspberries, blackberries, or even peaches, pears, and nectarines.
-This is the perfect dessert for you fruit lovers out there.
-And fruit lover… I am.

-PS: try them with a huge scoop of melty vanilla ice cream.
+PS: try them with a huge scoop of melty vanilla ice cream and/or whipped cream!